 The Observatory worked in three ways to achieve these aims:

 The NDTi has written best practice guides for commissioners and providers of services on the implications of the information gathered by Public Health England and the Centre for Disability Research.

 We have written a series of reports looking at reasonable adjustments in a specific service area.
 The aim of these reports is to share information, ideas and good practice in relation to the provision of reasonable adjustments.

 The service areas covered so far are:

-The website Public Health England have used to share information about their work on reducing the health inequalities experienced by people with a learning disability, www.improvinghealthandlives.org or www.ihal.org has now been archived and will no longer be updated.
+The IHaL website, which was used to share information about their work on reducing the health inequalities experienced by people with a learning disability, has now been archived and will no longer be updated.
 It will continue to be available on the national archive.
 New information being published by the learning disability team at Public Health England (PHE) will increasingly be published on www.gov.uk.
 All learning disability related information published by government departments can be found on www.gov.uk by searching ‘learning disability’.
-This can be narrowed down to the work PHE have published by selecting Public Health England from the drop down list of organisations.
+This can be narrowed down to the work PHE have published by selecting Public Health England from the drop-down list of organisations.

-We will also soon be able to offer you the opportunity to join our new Knowledge Hub group.
-This will be a community of people interested in reducing the health inequalities experienced by people with a learning disability.
-If you have any questions we can be contacted on LDT@phe.gov.uk.
+There is the opportunity to join a Knowledge Hub group.
+This is a community of people interested in reducing the health inequalities experienced by people with a learning disability.
+If you have any questions or would like to join this group then please contact LDT@phe.gov.uk